 If you lie on your back and look up toward the bottom of your sink you should see brackets that secure the sink to the countertop.
 Our brackets had 8mm heads on the bolts, so I grabbed my 8mm socket and socket wrench to loosen them up.

-These brackets act very similar to the bolts located on a Christmas tree stand, so when you loosen them they may fall.
+These brackets act similarly to the bolts located on a Christmas tree stand, so when you loosen them they may fall.
 Be careful and don’t let them fall on your face.

 I used my pliers to loosen the brackets that didn’t fall on their own.